dsccommunity/TheDSCBook/manuscript/setting-up-a-pull-server.md

 Run [guid]::newGuid() to generate a new GUID.
 This is going to be the registration key for the pull server.
 In the chapter on configuring the LCM, I cover where you'll use this GUID again, so that your nodes can "log in" to the pull server.

 ## Step 4: Set Up DSC
 I'm starting by assuming that your pull server computer is running WMF v5 or later already.
-I'm going to build a configuration that turns on the pull server functionality:
+I'm going to build a configuration that turns on the pull server functionality, and I assume that SERVER1 is the name of the new pull-server-to-be.

 ```
 configuration GoGoDscPullServer
 {
     param
     (
-            [string[]]$NodeName = 'localhost',
+            [string[]]$NodeName = 'SERVER1',

             [ValidateNotNullOrEmpty()]
             [string] $certificateThumbPrint,